mike632t/x11-calc/MANUAL.md

 Note - Models with working card readers will be prompt the user to select a read or write a program card file, instead of restoring the emulator state.

+There is no validation when reading a file except that each record needs to match the expected type (records that don't match the expected type will be ignored) and the emulator will stop reading the file if the expected number of records have already been processed.

+Trying to read a file with invalid records usually results in an error, but can  cause some very odd behaviour.
+If this happens reset the emulator  to it's  initial  state  using `Ctrl-C`, or close the window  and  restart the emulator from the command line using the `--reset` option.

 #### Exiting

 For  models with a 'sliding' On/Off switch clicking on the switch will turn